Celtis australis aka European Hackberry

 Common names

-European Hackberry, Lotetree, Mediterranean Hackberry
+European Hackberry, Lotetree, Mediterranean Hackberry, Nettle Tree

-How to care for European Hackberry
+How difficult is it to take care of European Hackberry

 European Hackberry requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.